michaelmangelsdorf/Sonne8/README.md

 The design has changed substantially though, and the schematics in that folder - although true to the current model - probably contain bugs and will need revision before I build a new board.

-I'm still working on this project, focussing on writing documentation (folder "Doc"), a native assembler, and other supporting tools ("Dev" folder).